saxon1964/neovim-tips/README.md

 # Neovim Tips Plugin

-*A Lua plugin for Neovim that helps you organize and search helpful tips, tricks, and shortcuts via a fuzzy search interface.*
+*A Lua plugin for Neovim that helps you organize and search over 550 helpful tips, tricks, and shortcuts via a fuzzy search interface.*

 ![Neovim tips plugin screenshot](saxon1964.neovim-tips.png)